Bebe Daniels: Personal life

 Daniels married actor Ben Lyon in June 1930.
-They had two children: daughter Barbara in 1932 and a son Richard (born Bryan Moore in 1935), whom they adopted from a London orphanage.
+They had two children: daughter Barbara in 1931 and a son Richard (born Bryan Moore in 1935), whom they adopted from a London orphanage.
 In an issue of the contemporary magazine Radio Pictorial, she explained how she saw Richard peering through the railings and instantly thought "A brother for Barbara".

 Daniels suffered a severe stroke in 1963 and withdrew from public life.
 She suffered a second stroke in late 1970.
 On March 16, 1971, Daniels died of a cerebral hemorrhage in London at the age of 70.
+Daniels' death came only nine days after her former co-star Harold Lloyd died.
 Her remains were cremated at London's Golders Green Crematorium and the ashes returned to the United States; she was interred at the Chapel Columbarium at Hollywood Forever Cemetery.
 Upon his death in 1979, Ben Lyon's remains were interred next to Daniels'.

-A biography Bebe and Ben was written by Jill Allgood, a personal friend who worked with them at the BBC.